jacobtie/sorting/README.md

 ## Making Changes

 We will loosely be following GitFlow in making changes to this repository.
-Please remember to make a new branch off of master for the sorts you add and make a pull request to be reviewed when finished.
+Please remember to make a new branch off of the dev branch for the sorts you add and make a pull request to be reviewed when finished.
+We will make the merge to master when all of the sorts are finished.